Sunrise hike up Ha Ling Peak in Canmore

 I instantly regret that I said yes to this.
 Who in their right mind wakes up at 4am and goes on a hike through pitch black forest just to see the sunrise above the mountains?
 That’s what I ask myself when I nervously search for my phone to turn the alarm off.

 I roll over in bed still a bit disoriented.
 Jack is already up and getting ready.
-Sunrise isn’t until 7:20 am, but it’s around 20 min drive to the trailhead and 2 hours of never ending switchbacks to the top.
+Sunrise isn’t until 7:20 am, but it takes around 20 min to drive to the trailhead from our house and 2 hours of never ending switchbacks to the top.

 - let's not go, we will sleep for another two hours and just go for a sunrise to the nearby lake - I say.

 - Don’t flake on me, we are going! - answers Jack, looking at me with disapproving eyes.